-We have already written about the highest rated studios in 2018, according to the resource.
-The time has come to focus on Homepage design — the examples of particularly interesting solutions by developers from all over the world.
-Below we have compiled a rating of the best Homepages, which were awarded as “Sites Of The Day” by the competent Awwwards jury.
-By the example of these websites, one can assess whether a project, capable of gaining recognition among industry leaders, is difficult to implement.
+We have already written about the highest-rated studios, according to the resource.
+However, the time has come to focus on Homepage design — the examples of, particularly interesting solutions by developers worldwide.
+Below, we have compiled a rating of the best Homepages awarded as “Sites Of The Day” by the competent Awwwards jury.
+By the example of these websites, one can assess whether a project capable of gaining recognition among industry leaders is difficult to implement.

 1. Welly Homepage

 Go to the homepage https://www.getwelly.com/

 An American startup ordered the website development of the Illcreative studio from New York.
 The essence of the startup is the sale of bright first aid kits.
 The user can choose the color and kit to their taste.
 Developers reached success in combining such an unsettling sphere of activity and a selling website into a beautiful project.

 The result is a positive website with orange color accents for targeted actions.
 In addition, the Illcreative specialists chose a polygonal style for their homepage, putting an animated video at the head, on which the products of Welly are beautifully laid out.
 The animation is also used in other presentation blocks, producing positive impacts on the user experience.

 2. Ricky Michiels Homepage, 2019